-These are the major sources of information on Gnome Press variants and other basic info on the history.
+These are the major sources of information on Gnome Press, variants, and other basic info on the history of the firm.
 I’ll be referring to them regularly throughout each individual book page and elsewhere.
-Anyone interested in collecting science fiction will want to become familiar with them.
+Anyone interested in collecting science fiction will want to become familiar with them, if not already so.

 CHALKER – The Science-Fantasy Publishers: A Critical and Bibliographic History, 3rd edition, by Jack L. Chalker and Mark Owens (Mirage Press, 1991)